minte9/designpatterns-java/README.md

 ## Strategy Pattern

+- You use this pattern if you need to dynamically change an object behavior at run time.
+- The pattern allows you to eliminate code duplication.
+- It separates behavior from super and subclasses.

+## Knowledge App - Example

 - Insteed of using an interface for Speak we use an instance variable (speakType).
 - It is a subclass of interface Speak.
 - Human abstract class doesn't konw what speakType does.